DarkArmy-ctf/PreCTF-challenges/README.md

 # Pre-CTF-Challenges !
-It is for the DarkCTF and it is private now
+It is for the pre DarkCTF and it is publi now

 Which is having the catagories
 #OSINT